Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 Aquatic Arts 5 Zebra Babaulti shrimpAquatic Arts 5 Zebra Babaulti shrimp #ad

-These shrimp grow to 1-1.4 inches and can be kept by beginners.
-The minimum recommended tank size for Babaulti Shrimp is 5 gallons.
+They grow to 1-1.4 inches and are beginner-friendly, requiring a minimum tank size of 5 gallons.

 Red Rili Shrimp